Queens Truck Accident Lawyer

 When drivers are not fully rested, they make critical errors they otherwise would be able to avoid.
 In fact, the effects of drowsy driving are similar to those of driving while intoxicated and include decreased reaction time, impaired judgment, blurry vision, or worse—the driver actually falling asleep and losing control of the truck entirely.

-Most drivers are paid for each mile driven and many have bonus structures based on how much cargo they move.
+Most drivers get paid for each mile driven and many have bonus structures based on how much cargo they move.
 Financial pressures placed on the drivers by their employers can provide the temptation to skirt the guidelines and go those last few miles or cut that rest time short.

 Following Too Closely